 Here we'll break down some of the most common questions around monitors for Xbox Series X specifically, so you can make a more informed decision.

 Is a 144hz monitor good for Xbox Series X?

 This sort of depends on what you're going for.
 144hz can feature on monitors with different resolutions.
 You can go for 1080p at 144hz, 1440p at 144hz, and even 4K at 144hz.

-Faster framerates are great for 'smooth' gameplay, and they can add an additional edge for reflex based shooters, like Apex Legends.
-Despite this, 60hz still looks good at 4K, so it really comes down to other factors like budget.
+Faster framerates are great for 'smooth' gameplay, and they are great for reflex-based shooters, like Apex Legends.
+Despite this, 60hz still looks good at 4K, so it really comes down to other factors like your budget.